 - Submission of a qualifying art piece and accompanying written statement.

-The artwork, application form and commentary must be delivered to the program by the last day of the spring semester of the first year of program.
+The artwork, application form, and commentary must be delivered to the program by the last day of the spring semester of the first year of the program.

-The James J. Consoli Scholarship Committee, comprised of the EVMS Art Therapy & Counseling program Director and core faculty, will select the winner based on completeness of the application and the evaluation of the following:
+The James J. Consoli Scholarship Committee, comprised of the EVMS Art Therapy & Counseling Program Director and core faculty, will select the winner based on the completeness of the application and the evaluation of the following: